Table of Contents

 Why COGS Matters for Your Business

-Note that service companies may not have any cost of goods sold at all.
+As for service companies, they may not have any COGS at all.
 Service-only companies don’t have goods to sell.
 They also do not have inventories.
 Examples of service-only companies include law offices, real estate appraisers, business consultants, and accounting firms.

 Ways To Reduce COGS